-The end of the school year as well as Teacher Appreciation Week (May 8-12, 2023), and it’s not too late to thank your child’s teacher for taking on the enormous task of tending to a classroom full of students.
+The end of the school year as well as Teacher Appreciation Week in May are both great times to thank your child’s teacher for taking on the enormous task of tending to a classroom full of students.
 Whether online on in-person, teachers have been through a lot these past few years and continue to do an amazing job teaching and nurturing children.
 They deserve all the praise.
 Educating kids can be difficult and yet they do it with kindness, love and genuine interest.

 Here are some ideas for how to show your appreciation.
-(Tip: Acknowledge educators throughout the year and not just this week.)
+(Tip: Acknowledge educators throughout the year and not just during Teacher Appreciation Week.)

 Write a note

 Share your words of appreciation and support and let your teacher know that you care through a handwritten note from the parent and/or the child.
 Share a funny moment or a touching memory to make it even more personal.
 Are your kids too young to write or have a difficult time writing?
 Draw pictures and make cards at home.
 Most teachers save these notes/cards and read them year after year.

 Buy a gift card

 Know that your child’s teacher loves coffee or likes to shop at a favorite store?
 Maybe a favorite takeout place?
 Purchase a gift card or prepaid credit card.
 Email it to your teacher if you are in a remote-learning environment.